-Our Seed Library is just like a traditional library but for seeds.
+Our Seed Library is just like a traditional library, but for seeds.
 Borrow seeds from our library, harvest them in your garden and then share some from your yield for others to grow.
 The seed collection reflects both seasonality and the diversity of donations, with different seed varieties available at different times.
 Make sure you visit regularly to see what is available for you to grow!

 How do I get involved?